Arc-i-Tech/Arc-i-Tech.github.io/.github/ISSUE_TEMPLATE/branch-creation-guidelines.md

        - `github-templates` -> short descritpion of issue #25

    - Select base branch.
+     * Base branch is a branch from which branch you are creating new branch.
+     * Base brach can be your `epic` branch or `user-story` branch or `main` branch if      there is no `epic` or `user-story` for your Issue/ Task

-   - Commit all changes for this issue in a `branch` which is created for it.
+   - Commit all changes to your `branch` for which issue it is created.

 _Thank You!
 Happy Coding!_